Primary and nursery school for boys and girls aged 3 - 11 years.

 - 6. How will equipment and facilities to support pupils with special educational needs secured?
 How accessible is the school/setting?

 Beardall Fields is a newly build school, which complies with all building legislation for people with disabilities.
-The site has complete wheelchair access.
-There is a hygiene suite with a plinth in the foundation area, and a separate disabled toilet.
+The site has good wheelchair access.
+There is a hygiene suite with a plinth in the foundation area, and a separate closomat disabled toilet.

-There is an annual SEN budget for resources managed by the SENCO.
-Resources for pupils with physical disabilities may be provided by the physical disability support service if appropriate, and is accessed through an occupational therapist.
+There is an annual SEN budget for resources managed by the SENCo.
+Resources for pupils with physical disabilities may be provided by the Physical Disability Support Service if appropriate, and is accessed through an occupational therapist or physio therapist.

 - 7. What are the arrangements for consulting parents of pupils with special educational needs?
 How will be I involved in the education of my child/young person?

 Parents are invited to meet formally with their child’s teacher termly.
 In addition to this, you may meet with school staff informally or request further formal meetings as appropriate.